McCormick recalls three seasonings due to salmonella concerns

 No illnesses have yet to be linked to the recall, the company said in a notice also posted by the FDA.

-Those who purchased the products were urged to discard them in their container and to contact McCormick for a replacement or refund at 1-800-635-2867 on weekdays between 9:30 a.m. to 8 p.m.
-Eastern Time.
+Those who purchased the products were urged to discard them in their container and to contact McCormick for a replacement or refund at (800) 635-2867 on weekdays between 9:30 a.m. to 8 p.m.
+ET.

 Big Y, Kroger, Publix, Stop & Shop, Target and Walmart were among the retailers who sold the recalled products.